HassanAMZ/PoctionBlog/data/blog/facebook/facebook-dynamic-url-utm-parameters-for-ios14-updates.md

 ### UTM Code

-We need to update the URL code for all the facebook ads we are on facebook ads manager.
+We need to update the URL code for all the facebook ads, we are running on facebook ads manager.
 Copy the code below and paste it under facebook Campaign> Ad set> ad> Tracking code> URL parameters.
 Click on "Build a URL parameter" to make sure everything is fine.

 ```
 utm_source=FacebookAds&utm_medium={{placement}}&utm_campaign={{campaign.name}}&utm_content={{adset.name}}&utm_term={{ad.name}}